fabbbbbiola/project2shell/README.md

 	Handles input with command list

 Attempted:
-	 split commands on quotes and semicolons
+	To split commands on quotes and semicolons
 	To print a current working directory prompt in linux format.
 Couldn't figure out how to separate it so that the "/"s and the unnecessary directory info wouldn't print.
 	Could not get pipes to work